isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

   };

   function sumVectors(a, b) {
-    return a.map(function(val, i) { return val + b[i] });
+    // The map function gets used frequently in javascript return a.map(function(val, i) { return val + b[i] });
   };

   function averageLocation(points) {
+    // Take all the points assigned to a cluster
+    // and find the averge center point.
-    var zeroVector = points[0].location.map(function() { return 0 });
+    // This gets used to update the cluster centroids. var zeroVector = points[0].location.map(function() { return 0 });
     var locations = points.map(function(point) { return point.location });
     var vectorSum = locations.reduce(function(a, b) { return sumVectors(a, b) }, zeroVector);